BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ## Automatic cloud backup

 By using an automatic cloud backup for the private key the user is NOT required to manually backup anything when setting up a new wallet.
-This is sometimes also called *seedless*, as the user is never exposed to the traditional *seed*, or recovery-phrase that is used to initiate a wallet.
+This is sometimes also called *seedless*, as the user is never exposed to the traditional *seed*, or [recovery-phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}){:target="_blank"} that is used to initiate a wallet.

-The target audience with this scheme would be new or novice bitcoin users to whom being exposed to backing up a recovery-phrase as part of onboarding can be baffling and backfire.
+The target audience for this scheme would those new to bitcoin or novice users to whom being exposed to backing up a recovery-phrase as part of onboarding can be baffling and backfire.
 It could also be a starting point for a progressive security model that lets customers upgrade when they start accumulating more funds.

 The automatic cloud backup scheme gives users reasonable security against theft, while providing low risk for self-inflicted losses.